AsifMadar/Foobar-BIU-mobile/wiki/android.md

 # Android Application Overview

 ## Running the Android Application
 The Android application depends on backend server for basic functionality.
 So to run the android application, we first follow the instructions for [running the backend server](./backend.md).
-Afterwards, we open this project in Android Studio, and after the initial setup, click the green "Play" button at the top.
+Afterwards, we open this repository in Android Studio, and after the initial setup, click the green "Play" button at the top.

 **Note:** If you upload many large pictures, the app might become very slow and eventually crash.
 If you experience weird behavior from the app, delete the database *on the backend server* (this will also delete your account), and restart the app.